kamilburda/batcher/docs/sections/Customization/Conditions.md

 If a group layer has a color tag, it will normally not be excluded.
 To also exclude group layers with color tags, click on `More options` and check `Also apply to parent folders`.

-#### Not background
+#### Not Background

 *Only available for: Export Layers, Edit Layers*

-*Only available if `Insert background` is added*
+*Only available if `Insert Background` is added*

-Processes only layers that are not inserted as background via `Insert background`.
+Processes only layers that are not inserted as background via `Insert Background`.

-#### Not foreground
+#### Not Foreground

 *Only available for: Export Layers, Edit Layers*

-*Only available if `Insert foreground` is added*
+*Only available if `Insert Foreground` is added*

-Processes only layers that are not inserted as foreground via `Insert foreground`.
+Processes only layers that are not inserted as foreground via `Insert Foreground`.

 ### Naming

-#### Matching text...
+#### Matching Text...

 Processes only images/layers whose names match the specified text.

 You can adjust how to perform matching - whether the image/layer name should start with, contain or end with the specified text to match.
-For example, with the "Ends with text" option, you can match against an arbitrary file extension instead of the one typed in the main dialog (via the `Matching file extension` condition).
+For example, with the "Ends with text" option, you can match against an arbitrary file extension instead of the one typed in the main dialog (via the `Matching File Extension` condition).

 Matching can be made case-insensitive by checking the *Ignore case sensitivity* option.

 You can also specify a regular expression pattern as defined in the [`re` module for Python](https://docs.python.org/3/library/re.html).
 Errors in the regular expression pattern will result in no matches.

-#### Matching file extension
+#### Matching File Extension

 Processes only images/layers whose names match the file extension typed in the main dialog.

-#### Recognized file format
+#### Recognized File Format

 *Only available for: Batch Convert*